Laban-leploote/Telecom-Customer-Churn-Prediction/README.md

 Scaling: Applied StandardScaler to ensure features like "minutes" (high range) didn't overshadow "service calls" (low range).

 ## EDA
-Service Friction: Churn probability spikes dramatically after the 3rd customer service call.
+Churn probability spikes dramatically after the 3rd customer service call.
 This is the primary indicator of a "breaking point."

-The Usage Paradox: High-usage "Power Users" (specifically high daytime minutes) churn at a higher rate, likely seeking better unlimited deals from competitors.
+High-usage "Power Users" (specifically high daytime minutes) churn at a higher rate, likely seeking better unlimited deals from competitors.

-Plan Mismatch: Customers with an International Plan are significantly more likely to leave, suggesting a perceived lack of value in that specific product.
+Customers with an International Plan are significantly more likely to leave, suggesting a perceived lack of value in that specific product.

-Regional Variance: High-churn "hotspots" identified in states like NJ, CA, and TX.
+High-churn "hotspots" identified in states like NJ, CA, and TX.

 ## MODELLING
 We reframed the business problem as a binary classification task.
 While we tested several algorithms, the Random Forest was chosen for its ability to handle non-linear relationships and provide clear feature importance.